Chelation Therapy and Heart Disease: A Deep Dive into Potential Benefits

 Kidney Function

-Chlorella Algae, known for its detoxifying properties, has also shown promise in improving renal function.
+Chlorella Algae, known for its detoxifying properties, has also shown promise in helping renal function.
 Specifically, a study in the Journal of Medicinal Food suggested that Chlorella might improve renal function in dialysis patients by reducing the absorption of toxic substances in the intestines.

 Modified Citrus Pectin, a specialized form of pectin, may be able to bind to and facilitate the excretion of a range of toxins, including heavy metals.
 This could potentially reduce the burden these toxins place on the kidneys, as highlighted in a study published in Phytotherapy Research.